talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 For one of the first interviews I did at a pharmacy startup, the recruiter informed me that the interviews would not involve any type of "algorithm-y" questions.
-And that was true of the phone screen -- I ended up pairing on building out some new features in a Rails app, which was totally fine.
+And that was true of the phone screen -- I ended up pairing on building out some new features in an app that mimicked some of the basic functionality of the startup's core platform, which was totally fine.
 Flash forward to the onsite, and suddenly three managers come in one after the other and want me to whiteboard algorithm-like problems.